 I can’t think of a time in my life I wasn’t advocating for children or seeing the need for advocacy.
 In my early years, I was painfully and personally aware of how much children who struggled in school could suffer, both academically and emotionally.
 These were the years before inclusion and before many teachers were paying attention to learning styles or practicing differentiation.
 As I navigated through middle and high school and college, I saw and experienced which teachers and which methods helped a child learn, want to learn and feel successful, and which did the opposite.
 Later, when I became a teacher and reflected on the children I watched struggle (myself included), I remembered the teachers and ways those children found or didn’t find success.
 I have spent over a decade working to help children and families overcome struggle.
 It’s here and in my learnings as a mother that I realized how much parents can play a part in helping a child love to learn.

-A parent and teacher’s job is to release some of the pressure, turn down the boiling pot, and make it a priority to figure out how to help each child.
+I believe a parent and teacher’s job is to release some of the pressure, turn down the boiling pot, and make it a priority to figure out how to help each child.